JemWritesCode/42GetNextLine/README.md

 make
 ```

 4.)
-Run the program
+Run the program. (poem.txt is included for an example)
 ```
-./GetNextLine
+./GetNextLine fileToRead.txt
 ```